tinuwalther/actionstest/README.md

 ### 3. Create a Pull request

-The Pull request trigger a GitHub Action that run Pester Tests and upload the result as Last-TestsReport.csv and Last-TestsReport.NUnitXml.
+The Pull request trigger a GitHub Action that runs Pester Tests, upload the result as Last-TestsReport.csv and Last-TestsReport.NUnitXml and update the table under Last Pester-run in the file README.md.

 ### 4. Merge the Pull Request